 Prefinished hardwood floors are a popular alternative to site-finished hardwood floors that provide a similar look, feel, and performance.
 Since the floors are finished during manufacturing, the installation process is faster, quieter, and cleaner than a site-finished floor.
 They are also available in a wide variety of stylistic options including species, color, and texture.
 Some of these options are desirable because they are difficult to create with site-finished hardwood floors, and you can often view samples of the actual product in person beforehand.

-Though it is a more difficult (and often more expensive) process, most solid prefinished floors can be refinished.
+Though it is a more difficult (and often more expensive) process, some prefinished floors can be refinished.
 As they have a beveled finish, sanding them down to be flat is more demanding than sanding an already flat floor.
 Because the floors were finished at the time of manufacturing, it can be very difficult to repair individual boards if damage occurs, especially if they are engineered.
+We offer a wide range of prefinished hardwood flooring options with varying prices and wear layers, including many that can be refinished in the future.
+To see the lines of prefinished hardwood we carry, visit our Prefinished Hardwood Floors page.

 Bottom Line: Prefinished hardwood floors provide many of the benefits of site-finished hardwood floors and do come with multiple options in price and quality.
-Solid options can usually be refinished, while engineered options are a one-time-use floor.
+The installation process is less invasive and faster than site-finished floors.
+Solid and some engineered options can be refinished, while “rotary peel” options are a one-time-use floor.

 Luxury Vinyl Plank (LVP):